Plants vs. Zombies (video game): Sequels and spin-offs

 Since EA's acquisition of PopCap Games, Plants vs. Zombies has expanded into a franchise spanning many consoles and several genres.
 Plants vs. Zombies Adventures, a spin-off and social game, was released for Facebook on May 20, 2011, and closed on October 12, 2014.
 A mainline sequel named Plants vs. Zombies 2 was released for iOS on August 14, 2013.
 Plants vs. Zombies: Garden Warfare, a multiplayer third-person shooter, was released on February 25, 2014, for the Xbox 360, PlayStation 3, and Xbox One, and its sequel was released on February 23, 2016, for the PlayStation 4 and Xbox One.
 A digital collectible card game, Plants vs. Zombies Heroes, was released internationally for the iOS on October 18, 2016.
 The franchise released its third third-person shooter, Plants vs. Zombies: Battle for Neighborville, on October 18, 2019, for the PlayStation 4 and Xbox One.
 A third mainline title is currently in development for Android and iOS as of October 2020.

 According to Metacritic, nearly all the sequels and spin-offs of Plants vs. Zombies received generally positive reviews.
-Despite his opposition to Plants vs. Zombies 2s freemium model, Fan has praised the series for delving into different genres, particularly Plants vs. Zombies Heroess entering digital card-collecting; he hopes EA will continue the series into more genres while keeping the charm of the original.
+Despite his opposition to Plants vs. Zombies 2s freemium model, Fan has praised the series for delving into different genres, particularly Plants vs. Zombies Heroes for entering digital card-collecting; he hopes EA will continue the series into more genres while keeping the charm of the original.